huntertran/blog/source/_posts/20201017-How-to-download-Windows-10-ISO.md

 date: 2020-10-17 13:08:02
 ---

-Step by step instruction on how to download Windows 10 ISO.
+Step-by-step instructions on how to download Windows 10 ISO.

 <!-- more -->